 American Express Bank History

 American Express is not a newcomer to the financial services scene.
 Everyone knows who they are, and they’ve been around for over 150 years.
-From Wikipedia:
+They were founded in 1850 and are currently best known for their credit card, charge card and traveler’s check businesses.

 For much of their history Amex has focused on the credit and charge card side of things, but only recently after the financial crisis of 2008 did they accelerate trying to bring on consumers with their deposit accounts.
 As such they’ve been offering competitive rates, 24/7 account access and more.